 Major companies such as Google and Nike encourage their employees to take time out of their working day to nourish their relationship to themselves through meditation, mindfulness and other techniques.
 Doing so improves your creativity, health and relationships!
 There is only one person you are gauranteed to spend the rest of your life with, YOU.
 So, you better nurture that one, most important relationship, girl!
 Here are my seven life hacks for living life to the fullest from the heart xx

 I really admire women who are authentic, true-to-themselves and who aren't afraid to say "no" when everyone else is saying "yes".
-It's one of the hardest things to do as we all crave the approval of others.
-And yet, learning to say "no" is unavoidable and an important part of maturing.
-It's something we all have to learn and fortunately it gets so much easier with a little practice!
+It's one of the hardest things to do as we all crave the approval of others and yet, the more you work at it the easier it becomes!

 I'm so excited to share this interview with you all!
 During the ASB Classic in Auckland recently, I had the pleasure of chatting to Caroline Wozniacki!
 I played against Caroline in junior Wimbledon (she won) and this time round when we caught up, she was lovely enough to talk with me about confidence, how she combats the urge to compare herself and why believing in your dreams is so important!
 Read on for further inspiration ;)